Sigma-Production/Sigma-Public-License/README.md

 # Sigma-Public-License
-The Sigma Public License, written to protect open source software from people stealing your work
+Written to protect open source software from people stealing your work

+Updates to license will be sent out here.